Everything you need to know about brushing your baby or toddler's teeth

-Once your child turns three it’s time to pick out a new toothpaste to match their new toothbrush.
+Once your child turns 3 it’s time to pick out a new toothpaste to match their new toothbrush.

-Now you’ve picked out the right toothbrush and toothpaste you’re going to have to deal with the real tricky part – getting your toddler to want to brush their teeth!
+Now you’ve picked out the right toothbrush and toothpaste, you’re going to have to deal with the tricky part – getting your toddler to want to brush their teeth!

 They should be brushing their teeth for the same amount of time as adults do (2 minutes, twice a day), but teaching them how to brush for themselves can be a real pain in the… gums.

-Here are a couple of simple ideas that you can use to make brushing feel more like fun and less like a chore.
+Here are a couple of simple ideas that you can use to make brushing feel fun and less like a chore:

-- Remember what I said about the cute characters and fun colours on toddler toothbrushes?
-Start by letting your child pick out the one they love the most, this will help to get them involved in brushing their teeth from the very start.
+- Let your child pick out the toothbrush they love the most; this will help to get them involved in brushing their teeth from the very start.

-- Set a routine, make sure that your child brushes their teeth at the same time every day so they know that as soon as they’ve had their breakfast it’s time to get brushing.
+- Set a routine and make sure that they brush their teeth at the same time every day so they know that as soon as they’ve had their breakfast, it’s time to get brushing.

 - Make a big deal out of them brushing properly.
 Did they take the time to get those teeth clean and shiny?
 It’s party time!
 Make sure they know how happy you are that they’ve brushed their teeth and make it the performance of a lifetime!
-I’m talking cheering, jumping for joy, a bit of dad dancing, the works.
 The more encouraging you can be the better, so it’s time to put your cheerleading skills to the test!

 - Make a rewards chart and let your little one pop a sticker onto the chart when they’ve brushed their teeth for the day.
-When the chart is full, you can pick out a little prize for all of their hard work… if only I got a reward for brushing my teeth!
+When the chart is full, you can pick out a little prize for all of their hard work.

 - Give your toddler a play toothbrush that they can use to brush their favourite toy's teeth as you brush theirs.
 This way they can practice brushing and you can help to keep their teeth clean.

-- Give your child a toy to distract them as they're learning to brush, like some of these adorable Moon and Me Toys!
+- Give your child a toy to distract them as they're learning to brush.

-Now you know everything there is to know about keeping those little smiles shining brightly, so go out there and make tooth brushing time as fun as it can be!
+Now you know everything about keeping those little smiles shining brightly, so go out there and make tooth brushing time as fun as it can be!